UMD Global STEWARDS will have the opportunity to participate in five experiential, interdisciplinary NRT elements:

 - Food safety and security in variable climate scenarios

-- Decision support systems to advance food-energy-water adaptation strategies.
+- Visualizations and decision support systems to advance food-energy-water adaptation strategies.

 Trainees accepted into the program will also have the opportunity to help shape the program and hone leadership skills through student-led committees and activities.